jo-pol/MAE-gf/Pagoda's-or-Triangular-grounds.md

 { picture of one unit

 ### Building Pagoda's
 Bigger pagoda's can be build much in the same way as fish.
+The coloured dots indicate what goes where when translating the working scheme into a matrix.
->>>> picture of pagoda building
+![building pagoda's][build pagoda]

 ### Traditional pagoda's
 4-12; -5--; 6-CD OR -70F; -4--; -MCD